max-engl/FlutterHitsterClone/README.md

    flutter pub get
    ```

-3. **Configure Spotify API**
-   - Create a Spotify app at [Spotify Developer Dashboard](https://developer.spotify.com/dashboard)
-   - Add your app's redirect URI to the Spotify app settings
-   - Update the Spotify configuration in your app (check `WebApiService.dart`)
+3. **Authorize Apple Music**
+   - On first launch, the app will request Apple Music access
+   - Grant access to enable playback and library access

 4. **Run the app**
    ```bash